-My work is about layering.
-It's about the coming together of texture, color, movement and brushwork, all of which create an archeological quality in each piece.
-This layering often gives my work a narrative element and a feeling that there is a story being told beneath the surface.
+This is reflected in my work by the layering and the coming together of texture, color, movement, and brushwork, all of which create an archeological quality in each piece.
+This layering often gives my work a narrative element, which is meant to address the viewers powers of association.

-Each series of painting starts with a central idea, and then evolves with this process of layering.
-The paintings become more complex and engaging as I use the layering to develop the idea and content of the painting further.
+Each painting starts with a central idea, then evolves with this layering process.
+The paintings become more complex and engaging as I use layering to develop the idea and content of the painting further.

-Since 2016 Jaggers has been a member of the Global Arts Project (GAP).
-GAP is a group of over 60 international artist who work collaboratively and show their work in several international locations.
+William Jaggers is also a member of the Global Arts Project (GAP) which is a group of over 60 international artists who work collaboratively and show their work in several international locations.

 Jaggers shows his work in various international locations including Mexico, Belgium, Spain, Italy and the United States.